🔥🔥Impassioned Marketer

 People have different ways of dealing with stress.
 Some men drink, some golf, and some play cards or have other hobbies.
 I don't drink, and although I golf and play a little cards I have always leaned on exercise and writing as my main outlets.
 My blogs and books have been therapeutic, and I'm happy to have received emails and calls over the years from people who have been inspired by them.

-I am divorced but maintain residential responsibility for my kids.
+I am divorced but maintain residential custody of my kids.
 I am a simple family guy and we are inseparable.
 Family; being a good father, husband, human being -- it is and always has been everything to me.

 For the past two weeks my little Irish firecracker Sully had been acting sluggish and uninterested in exercising with his siblings or going outside to play.
 I chalked it up to the Quarantine life: lots of X-Box, tons of junk food, and an irregular schedule.